bun create is optional — Bun works without any configuration. This command exists to make getting started faster.Template a new Bun project with

 registry.npmjs.org/@bun-examples/${template}/-/${template}-${latestVersion}.tgz - Decompress & extract

-${template}-${latestVersion}.tgzinto${destination}- If there are files that would overwrite, warn and exit unless
+${template}-${latestVersion}.tgzinto${destination}- If files would be overwritten, warn and exit unless

 --forceis passed

-- If there are files that would overwrite, warn and exit unless
+- If files would be overwritten, warn and exit unless

 - Download the tarball from GitHub’s API